foss-for-synopsys-dwc-arc-processors/toolchain/README.md

    are going to work with bare metal applications for a particular core.
 This option does not affect uClibc tool chain.
- * `--cpu <cpu>` - configure GNU tool chain to use specific core as a default choice (default core is a core for which GCC will compile for, when `-mcpu=` option is not passed).
+ * `--cpu <cpu>` - configure GNU tool chain to use specific core as a default choice (default core is a core for which GCC will compile for when `-mcpu=` option is not passed).
 Default is arc700 for both bare metal and Linux tool chains.
 Combined with `--no-multilib` this options allows to build GNU tool chain that supports only one specific core.
 Valid values include `arc600`,